maheshpalamuttath/wpc/README.md

 1. Open the `http://serverurl/index.html` file in a web browser to access the WhatsApp Connect form.

-2. Fill in the required information, including uploading an image or document and providing a description.
+2. Fill in the required information, including uploading an image and providing a description.

 3. Click the "Send" button to initiate the process.